Edward10mu/biomedical-ai-prompts/README.md

 # biomedical-ai-prompts
-Collection of LLM promts and ideal completions focused on biomedical tengineering opics
+Collection of LLM promts and ideal completions focused on biomedical engineering opics